 Also, the fountain here rivals some of the fountains at San Juan Capistrano for beauty, and it is a great spot to photograph with the chapel behind it.

 There is a statue of Father Serra and a bell for the El Camino Real Trail out here as well.

-After entering through the giftshop and paying your fee, you will be given a map to explore the grounds.
-It seems a lot bigger then it is though, and it will not take you too long to explore.
+After entering through the gift shop and paying your fee, you will be given a map to explore the grounds.
+It seems a lot bigger than it is, and it will not take you too long to explore.
 Here are some of the things you will see.

 The Sacred Garden

 The garden was initially used as a work area when the mission was thriving, but now it is just a large courtyard and garden.
 It is closed off so you can’t walk through it, but the pathway leading up to it provides beautiful views.

 I also found the plant life around the exterior, full of succulents, to be a nice touch to the sacred garden.

 The cemetery is the central outside area for this mission.
 It is a large circular walkway that leads you around a massive bay fig tree over two centuries old.